lucialaforgia/deep_comedy/README.md

 ## Running

 ### Download pretrained models
 Our pretrained models can be found on [releases page](https://github.com/lucialaforgia/deep_comedy/releases/tag/pretrained_models).
-To download all the models you can run the `download_pretrained_models.py` and they will be placed to the correct folder.
+To download all the models you can run the `download_pretrained_models.py` script that will place all the file to the correct folder.

 ```
 python3 download_pretrained_models.py